 Capital Area Writing Project

 Xenia Hadjioannou is associate professor of Language and Literacy Education at the Harrisburg campus of Penn State University.

-A former elementary school teacher, Dr. Hadjioannou holds a bachelor degree in the Sciences of Education from the University of Cyprus; a master of Education from the University of Florida; and a Ph.D. in Instruction and Curriculum (specialization: Language Arts/Literacy) also from the University of Florida.
-Prior to moving to Penn State Harrisburg in 2017, Dr. Hadjioannou worked for several years at Penn State Lehigh Valley.
+A former elementary school teacher, Dr. Hadjioannou holds a Bachelor in the Sciences of Education from the University of Cyprus; a Master of Education from the University of Florida; and a Ph.D. in Instruction and Curriculum (specialization: Language Arts/Literacy) also from the University of Florida.
+She is currently an Associate Professor of Language and Literacy Education at Penn State University’s Harrisburg campus.

 In her teaching, Dr. Hadjioannou works with preservice and inservice teachers through a variety of courses on language and literacy methodology.
 Dr. Hadjioannou’s research is theoretically informed by social constructivist theories and by Bakhtin’s notion of dialogism.
 Her work focuses on literacy methodology through the study of classroom discourse and the analysis of exemplary practices in the language arts classroom; the preparation of teachers to effectively work with diverse students, including emergent bilinguals; and children’s literature as both a product and a driver of our literacies.